-4.2 Data over one month
+4.2.
+Data over one month

-Over one month, we obtain a daily reproduction number with three pics.
-Each pic is centered respectively on 7 days, 14 days, and 21 days.
-These quantities coincide with the period 7 days and 21 days obtained in Figure 15 in fitting the first error when we subtract the exponential growing first fit to the cumulative data.
-As far as we understand the problem, that is the period of 21 days in the data, which induces the third pic.
-This third pic is very suspicious.
+Over one month, we obtain a daily reproduction number with three peaks.
+Each peak is centered respectively on 7 days, 14 days, and 21 days.
+These quantities coincide with the period of 7 days and 21 days obtained in Figure 14 in fitting the first residual when we subtract the exponential growth first fit to the cumulative data.
+As far as we understand the problem, that is the period of 21 days in the data, which induces the third peak.
+This third peak is very suspicious.
 Nevertheless, the data lead us to such a shape for the daily reproductive number.
-We also tried to run Figure 20 without the third pic, and we obtained a really bad fit to the data, while with this third pic, the fit is really good.
-One may also note that 21 days is insignificant for the ACF and the PACF in Figures 13.
+We also tried to run Figure 19 without the third peak, and we obtained a really bad fit to the data, while with this third peak, the fit is really good.
+One may also note that the 21 day period is insignificant for the ACF and the PACF in Figures 12.